superRob7/nextgate-musicCatalog/README.md

         * Deletes an album with a given id

 ## Frontend
-The frontend is a React app that runs on port '3000' and can be started by navigating to the directory that contains the app and executing the 'npm start' command.
-This app can view the singer and albums within the database.
-Singers can be added to the database, however, albums can not be created.
-Updating singer and albums are forbidden from the app due to failed authentication implementation.
-The app was created using the 'npx create-react-app' which does not inject all of the dependance needed.
-The dependance that are required are as follows:
+The frontend is a React app that is to large for Github to hold, so I have extracted the components that I built.
+To build a react project use the 'npx create-react-app' which does not inject all of the dependance needed.
+The components can then be copied into the 'src' directory, the 'app.js' file should be replaced.

+### Required Dependencies

 * 'npm install react-bootstrap'
     * Adding the bootstrap components